XgitAccountX/Machine-Learning-Pt.-2-Spearing-Rachel/README.md

 #there were several ways to do this, I read about using the confusion matrix, another was using libararys or using stat_smooth to draw original data and draw the line through it with ggplot2 with Geeksfor Geeks

-I thought about using the confusion matrix, which will store the correct value and our predictions, and then we can use a distplot to plot them. the code was used from a tutorial/medium article "logistix Regression" by Aditya Kumar.
+I thought about using the confusion matrix, which will store the correct value and our predictions, and then we can use a distplot to plot them. the code was used from a tutorial/medium article "logistic Regression" by Aditya Kumar.
 I did run into something which said distplot was deprecated, but it did show up at some point. https://adityakumar529.medium.com/logistic-regression-using-python-8752d03027be